 The academic year begins with fall semester courses starting the week of Labor Day and ending the third week of December.
 Spring semester classes begin in late January and end in May.
-Classes are also offered in summer sessions.
+Classes are also offered in the summer sessions and during the January Intercession.
+Calendars for upcoming semesters appear on the BCC website.